covidoff/covidoff/README.md

 Just go through the **[contribution guidelines](https://github.com/covidoff/covidoff/blob/main/CONTRIBUTING.md)** to get started with your contributions.

 ### License
-By contributing, you agree that your contributions will be licensed under its [MIT Lisence](https://github.com/covidoff/covidoff/blob/main/LICENSE).
+By contributing, you agree that your contributions will be licensed under its [Apache-2.0](https://github.com/covidoff/covidoff/blob/main/LICENSE).